1927 State of the Union Address

 The 1927 State of the Union Address was given on Tuesday, December 6, 1927.
-It was given by Calvin Coolidge, the 30th United States President, to the 70th United States Congress.
+It was given by Calvin Coolidge, the 30th president of the United States, to the 70th United States Congress.
 He said, "For many years the Federal Government has been building a system of dikes along the Mississippi River for protection against high water.
 During the past season the lower States were overcome by a most disastrous flood.
 Many thousands of square miles were inundated a great many lives were lost, much livestock was drowned, and a very heavy destruction of property was inflicted upon the inhabitants."
 He talks about controlling and preventing floods.

+Notably the President mentions the rapid growth of the aeronautics industry and more road buildings in the Americas which he said was discussed at the Pan American Congress.
+In addition, the President discussed the Indian Citizenship Act which was passed in 1924, granting citizenship rights to all Native Americans.

+In foreign affairs, the President said that the Panama Canal processed a record amount with a $80,000,000 surplus.